ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
-Ensure that the language codes are valid ISO 639-2/B codes and are correctly formatted as a comma-separated list.
-Incorrect or invalid codes may result in unexpected behavior or errors.
+Ensure that the language codes are valid ISO 639-2/B codes.
+The order of the languages in the list matters as it determines the priority.
+If no matching track is found, the player will select the preferred subtitle track by best effort.
 </details>

 This method triggers the [OnPreferredCaptionsLanguagesChanged](#event.OnPreferredCaptionsLanguagesChanged)